 When we consider the German pilot Andreas Lubitz who deliberately flew an airliner into the French Alps and killed all 150 people on board, we can feel the anger of a pre-determined person who had a plan and who knew he was affecting the lives of others on the plane, and their loved ones and families who survived them.

-A conscious plan to kill oneself by killing others as well is violent and an aggressive stance against life.
-The pilot was reported as having previously been depressed and that makes sense as depression is one way anger and hatred that is suppressed internally via a hypo-arousal shutting down creating the depression illness.
+A conscious plan to kill oneself by killing others as well as a violent and aggressive stance against life.
+The pilot was reported as having previously been depressed and that makes sense as depression is one-way anger and hatred that is suppressed internally via a hypo-arousal shutting down creating the depression illness.

-The advent of methyl amphetamine has been another trigger for increased outbursts of rage and anger fuelled violent outbursts by men and women in our society.
-The severity and intensity of these angry outbursts is increasing to the point that the incidence of killing or permanent injury outcomes is seen in statistics.
+The advent of methylamphetamine has been another trigger for increased outbursts of rage and anger fuelled violent outbursts by men and women in our society.
+The severity and intensity of these angry outbursts are increasing to the point that the incidence of killing or permanent injury outcomes is seen in statistics.

-The drug induced violence of Ice and Meth is showing up in our court rooms where crime, violence and homicide is now becoming increasingly linked to Ice and Meth drug use and addiction.
-Users become super strong and have high resistant to pain, but are also made hyper-aroused to physical violence which often then occurs in social settings such as parties or events, in road rage settings, at work or at home.
+The drug-induced violence of Ice and Meth is showing up in our courtrooms where crime, violence and homicide are now becoming increasingly linked to Ice and Meth drug use and addiction.
+Users become super strong and have high resistance to pain, but are also made hyper-aroused to physical violence which often then occurs in social settings such as parties or events, in road rage settings, at work or at home.

-This chemical induced violence is in epidemic proportions amongst the younger age groups due to the perceived nature of Meth and Ice being seen as manageable party or social drugs.
-Users are in denial about the risk of drug induced psychosis and rage outbursts it produces as they are often amnesic to their own actions when in the moments of acting out such violence.
+This chemical-induced violence is in epidemic proportions amongst the younger age groups due to the perceived nature of Meth and Ice being seen as a manageable party or social drugs.
+Users are in denial about the risk of drug-induced psychosis and rage outbursts it produces as they are often amnesic to their own actions when in the moments of acting out such violence.

-There is also an increased usage of steroids such as the body building classes of testosterone by younger men who are being pressured by the body conscious, macho culture that social media propagates through narcissistic selfie propagation.
+There is also increased usage of steroids such as the bodybuilding classes of testosterone by younger men who are being pressured by the body-conscious, macho culture that social media propagates through narcissistic selfie propagation.

-As part of our evolution and socialisation we have found ways to avoid raw acting out of aggressive impulses except in all but defensive or extreme situations.
+As part of our evolution and socialisation, we have found ways to avoid raw angry outburst’s of aggressive impulses except in all but defensive or extreme situations.
 These curbs are seen in rules, laws, conventions, education, social rituals and beliefs.

 We often channel this aggression into sport, challenges, tasks and goals as a way of discharging aggressive impulses into “positive” forms.
 We need some aggression to motivate us into action and to make us safe so anger at least helps us to set boundaries, state our “no”, and to keep us confident to be present in our environment without stress.